binxio/blog-serverless-ci-cd-of-docker-images-with-aws/README.md

 ```
 ## Conclusion
 With this CloudFormation template we combined AWS CodeBuild, CodeCommit, Lambda and ECR to create a serverless CI/CD pipeline for Docker images.
 The same template can be reused to create pipelines for other images.
-The same setup can also be used to build other artifacts based on a git
+Variants of the template can be created to build other artifacts based on a git
 repository or deploy stuff to AWS.
-It is not simple, but it completely serverless!
+It is not simple, but it is completely serverless!